Key Takeaways

 Editor’s Note

-I promise, we do not have anything against raw fish, in general.
+I promise, I don’t have anything against raw fish in general.
 But it’s important to get it from a reliable source.
-A suspicious fish can be just as dangerous for you.
+Suspicious fish can be just as dangerous for you.
+Sushi-grade is the way to go.

 How Much Tuna Can You Give Your Dog?

 When it comes to tuna, moderation is key.
-Too much of anything can be bad for your dog’s health.
-If you’re feeding your pet canned tuna, make sure to feed him a small portion once or twice a week.
-Do not give tuna with added salt and read the label carefully.
-Avoid any additives and preservatives.
+Make sure to only feed your dog a small portion once or twice a week.
+Don’t give any that contains added salt; always read the label carefully and avoid any additives and preservatives.
 Some canned tuna can contain other ingredients that may be harmful to your dog’s health.
-In this video, you can learn more details on feeding your dog tuna.

 Can Dogs Eat Tuna?
 Pros and Cons